Automattic/wp-calypso/packages/composite-checkout/README.md

 In the root of the monorepo, run `yarn workspace @automattic/composite-checkout run storybook` which will start a local webserver that will display the component.

 To run the tests for this package, run `yarn run test-packages composite-checkout`.

+**Please don't add anything to this package that is specific to WordPress.com checkout!
+It is a general purpose toolkit.**